Palmer River

 The Palmer River is a river in Far North Queensland, Australia.
 The area surrounding the river was the site of a gold rush in the late 19th century which started in 1873.

 Course and features

-The headwaters of the Palmer River rise in the Sussex Range, part of the Great Dividing Range southwest of Cooktown.
+The lands around the headwaters of the Palmer River were part of the territory of the Kuku Yalanji, Western Yalanji and Gugu Mini Aboriginal peoples of Far North Queensland.
+These headwaters rise in the Sussex Range, part of the Great Dividing Range southwest of Cooktown.
 The river is formed by the confluence of the Prospect Creek and Campbell Creek, near Palmer River Roadhouse, south of Lakeland.
 The Palmer River flows west across the Cape York Peninsula towards the Gulf of Carpentaria joined by 29 tributaries including the South Palmer River, Little Palmer River and North Palmer River, before reaching its confluence with the Mitchell River northeast of Staaten River National Park.
 The river descends 365 m over its 327 km course and has a catchment area of 8335 km2.

 History

 Aboriginal history

 Yalanji (also known as Kuku Yalanji, Kuku Yalaja, Kuku Yelandji, and Gugu Yalanji) is an Australian Aboriginal language of Far North Queensland.
 The traditional language region is Mossman River in the south to the Annan River in the north, bordered by the Pacific Ocean in the east and extending inland to west of Mount Mulgrave.
 This includes the local government boundaries of the Shire of Douglas, the Shire of Cook and the Aboriginal Shire of Wujal Wujal and the towns and localities of Cooktown, Mossman, Daintree, Cape Tribulation and Wujal Wujal.
 It includes the head of the Palmer River, the Bloomfield River, China Camp, Maytown, and Palmerville.